openstax/adaptarr-server/doc/conversation.md

 Sent by the client to add a new message to the conversation.
 The body contains a single [conversation message](#conversation-messages).

+#### 0x0003 Get history

+Sent by the client to request a fragment of conversation's history.
+Body specifies requested range of entries as the ID of newest known event (4 byte integer) and number of events (2 byte integer).
+Node that server may return fewer events than requested (e.g. because of rate limiting, or just because there aren't as many events).
+Zero can be used instead of a reference event's ID to request newest events.

 ### Responses